 In 2011 I started an independent career and for one year developed some knowledge on Angola diamond exploration in a Portuguese mining consultancy company, SINESE.
 From 2012 to 2015 I collaborated with EnviEstudos as a mining consultant for coordination of PARP SOMINCOR 2014 (Neves Corvo Mine Closure Plan revision), supervision of Safety Operating Procedures documents review of Neves Corvo mine site, participation in the Neves Corvo Mine Closure Plan revision 2016 and in the ALMINA (Aljustrel copper and zync mine) Mine Closure Plan 2016.
 Since May 2016 I have integrated the research team of SOCIUS/CSG (Research Centre in Economic and Organizational Sociology/ Research in Social Sciences and Management) at ISEG.

 Since September 2014 I have been appointed by Ordem dos Engenheiros de Portugal as representative for the Portuguese Government Manufacturing and Extractive Industries Working Group (GTTITE) within Coligação Crescimento Verde (Portugal Green Growth Commitment).

 I am presently working on my PhD project regarding mine closure, focusing on stakeholder relationships management within corporate social responsibility.
 I also develop research on socioeconomic impacts related to the exploitation of mineral resources.

-My current professional activity revolves around Economic Geology (primarily) and Data Analysis.
-I am currently partner and general manager of Sínese, a consulting company created in 1995.
+His current professional activity revolves around Economic Geology (primarily) and Data Analysis.
+He is currently partner and general manager of Sínese, a specialized consulting company created in 1995.

-I am a Fellow of the Society of Economic Geology and I hold the qualifications of European Engineer – EUR ING, European Geologist – EUR GEOL and I am a Senior Engineer (Ordem dos Engenheiros).
+He is a Fellow of the Society of Economic Geology and holds the qualifications of European Engineer – EUR ING, European Geologist – EUR GEOL and he is a Senior Engineer (Ordem dos Engenheiros).